jLevar/3270/README.md

 - and more!

 To lean in to the metaphor in the lecture video, I made each of the program's functionalities into its own instrument, and made a WeatherHero class to compose them into an organized orchestra.

+### Module 4

+I added robust error handling by using try and except blocks.
+I made an effort to specify the exception type whenever only one type of error was to be expected.
+Otherwise, I just used the generic Exception.

+I added log files and integrated logging into my error handling.
+Entries are categorized by level and appended to the log.
+This occurs whenever a significant process is completed successfully, or when any error is encountered.

+I added generator/iterator functionality by creating an iter_rows() function in the DataLoader.
+This allows the program to read rows from the CSV in batches, making it more robust in handling larger files.